 Get everything you need to make informed decisions – personas, objectives, requirements, research and anything else that’s a needed input

-Model your customer’s most important needs from a content and experience flow standpoint
+Model your customer’s user experience, their most important needs from a content and experience flow standpoint

 It’s the Delivery Layer.

 Evolve design systems to be more modular and component-based

 A flexible system that allows us to build once and use often

 Identify what content needs to be developed to support personalization efforts – make sure it is adaptable and able to scale across variety of touch points / formats